FACULTY & STAFF

 Mrs. Naomi Lidsky

-English (YOC/UO) and Student Support (UO) / Learning Strategies (YOC)
+English and Learning Strategies

 Born and raised in Toronto, Mrs. Naomi Lidsky is an alumna of Ulpana, and studied at York University before earning her Masters of Teaching from OISE at the University of Toronto.
 For 13 years prior to joining Bnei Akiva Schools, Naomi worked as a special education teacher, as well as a learning support coordinator and advisor.
 When she is not teaching, she is busy taking care of her amazing and energetic children, and volunteering in the community